hirosystems/docs/docs/stacks-2.1-upgrades.md

 ```

 > **_NOTE:_**
-> This new feature is experimental.
-If you have trouble or find issues, you can report them [here](https://github.com/hirosystems/clarinet/issues).
+> If you have trouble or find issues, you can report them [here](https://github.com/hirosystems/clarinet/issues).

-#### Limitations

-In the current release, contracts are not automatically deployed when running `clarinet integrate` with Stacks 2.1.
-The devnet deployment is manually applied using the command:

-`$ clarinet deployments apply --devnet`

 ## Stacks Blockchain API